AllenInstitute/AllenSDK/doc_template/visual_behavior_optical_physiology.rst

 or accessed directly via this S3 bucket.
 Regardless of which method of file download you choose, we recommend that you load and interact with the data using the tools provided in the AllenSDK, which have been designed to simplify data access and subsequent analysis.
+No knowledge of the NWB file format is required.

+Information about the datasets including the specific parameters found within, the specific AllenSDK methods used to access those parameters, and how to browse an NWB file can be found `here <visual_behavior_ophys_nwb.html>`_.

 To get started, check out these jupyter notebooks to learn how to: